 The West End and campus itself have several options for mainstream club nights; essentially everything you'll find in the charts, with some nostalgia thrown in.
-The student unions have their own clubnights; these are generally considered safe student spaces, are the best value, and are good and busy at the start of the academic year.
+The student unions each have their own clubnights; these are generally considered safe student spaces, are the best value, and are good and busy at the start of the academic year and on seasonal holidays such as Halloween & St. Patrick's Day.
+GUU's purpose-built nightclub HIVE have their big night every Thursday, while the QMU have a fem-pop night one friday every month named SNATCH, plus a few karaoke clubs scattered across the year.

 Going out in the West End has traditionally involved ending up in Viper on Great Western Road.
 The infamous club is a small, sweaty attic that's seemingly purpose-built to make you do things you'll later regret.
 It is an institution, loved by many a Glasgow Uni student and will always hold a special place in the hearts of those who have braved its sticky floors.

-Along Byres Road are the Oran Mór and The Record Factory, two late-night locations that couldn't be more different if they tried.
-The Record Factory offers cheap drinks, is open til 0200 seven nights a week and serves some pretty decent burgers.
-The Oran Mór is the gothic church building on the corner of Great Western Road where you'll often find cast members of River City drinking on the weekends.
+At opposite ends of Byres Rd. you'll find Oran Mor and The Record Factory.
+The Record Factory offers cheap drinks, is open til 02:00 seven nights a week and serves some pretty decent burgers.
+The Oran Mor is the gothic church building on the corner of Great Western Road where you'll often find cast members of River City drinking on the weekends.
 Drinks are more expensive here, but if you're after a nice place for a celebration, hosting friends from out of town, or want to keep the party going after hours, it's a really good night.

 Slightly further afield but still within the boundaries of the West End is SWG3.
 Tucked away down near the river in Partick this event spacecome-art gallery has a wonderful programme of club nights, gigs, DJs, and launch nights.
-Check out their website for the latest schedule.